Democrats Playing Hardball with Right-Wing Justices on Guns

 In January, the Supreme Court accepted its first gun case in nearly a decade, New York State Rifle & Pistol Association v.
 New York City.
-The petitioner, NYSRPA, is a state affiliate of the National Rifle Association.
+The petitioner, NYSRPA, is the state affiliate of the National Rifle Association.
 NYSRPA is challenging a gun ordinance that prohibits licensees from transporting their handguns outside NYC limits.
 The NRA is hoping to accomplish more than striking down a minor municipal gun law, however.
 With perjurer and accused sex offender Brett Kavanaugh installed on the Court, the NRA seeks an expansive reading of the Second Amendment that enshrines public carry (concealed and/or open) as a constitutional right.

-The brief opens with a reminder that courts are not legislatures.
+The Democrats’ brief opens with a reminder that courts are not legislatures.
 Mootness is an important “apolitical limitation on judicial power” to prevent courts from undertaking political “projects,” the Democrats explain:

 Petitioners and their allies have made perfectly clear that they seek a partner in a “project” to expand the Second Amendment and thwart gun safety regulations.
 Particularly in an environment where a growing majority of Americans believes this Court is “motivated mainly by politics,” rather than by adherence to the law, the Court should resist petitioners’ invitation.
 Petitioners’ effort did not emerge from a vacuum.
 The lead petitioner’s parent organization, the National Rifle Association (NRA), promoted the confirmation (and perhaps selection) of nominees to this Court who, it believed, would “break the tie” in Second Amendment cases.
 During last year’s confirmation proceedings, the NRA spent $1.2 million on television advertisements declaring exactly that: “Four liberal justices oppose your right to self-defense,” the NRA claimed, “four justices support your right to self-defense.
 President Trump chose Brett Kavanaugh to break the tie.
 Your right to self-defense depends on this vote.”